FAQ

 - Custom connections: Define an OpenAPI-style spec in

 connections/<name>/to expose a new HTTP API to the agent.
-See Connections. - Embedded runtime: Use
+See Connections. - Embedded chat: Use the React SDK or widget to embed a deployed agent in your application.
+See SDK Overview.

 Is there a package ecosystem?